Verse of the Week Printable for Teaching Kids Scripture

 A peek inside this post: Need help teaching kids scripture?
 Try this scripture memorization worksheet with a new memory verse for children each week!
 The verse of the week printable makes scripture memorization for children easier by using simple activities.

 Looking for a fresh and fun way to instill scripture into the hearts of your kids?
-Here at Just Homemaking, we value intentional Christian parenting so much that we developed a simple and free Verse of the Week Printable.
+Here at Just Homemaking, we value intentional Christian parenting so much that we developed a simple Verse of the Week Printable.

 We pray that you can use this resource to train up your children in the ways of Christian living.
 Choose a bible verse of the week, hand the kids their Verse of the Week Printable, and watch as they begin to write scripture on their hearts!